JettTRosen/Grocery-List-Website/README.md

 Flask

-To run the website, download the repository and in the terminal run: flask --app api run Then go into a browser and enter the link that is provided in the terminal
+To run the website, download the repository and in the terminal run: flask --app api run

+Then go into a browser and enter the link that is provided in the terminal.